USTC Conference: Gender and the Book Trades Part I

 The paper title label on the tail of the text block of Steele’s An Antidote.

 Another female bookseller who can be found amongst our collections is Anne Dodd (ca. 1685-1739).
 She was married to Nathaniel Dodd, and in late 1711 or early 1712 they moved to the sign of the Peacock without Temple Bar in St Clement Danes parish, where they established what quickly became the best-known pamphlet shop in London (and remained so for some 40 years).
 Eighteenth-century law meant that any wife’s business was legally her husband’s, so this makes it difficult to determine whose business the shop really was.
 Yet whatever role Nathanial played, it was always Anne’s name which appeared in the imprints of the hundreds of newspapers and pamphlets advertised for sale at the Peacock.
-After Nathaniel’s death in October 1723, Anne became sole proprietor of the business, and the fact that it continued to prosper for three more decades suggests that she had always been perfectly capable of running things on her own.
+After Nathaniel’s death in October 1723, Anne became sole proprietor of the business, and the fact that it continued to prosper for three more decades (with Anne’s daughter Anne Dodd Jr. (active 1739-1758) at the helm after her mother’s death), indicates that Anne had always been perfectly capable of running things on her own, passing on these business skills to her daughter.

 Town-Talk is the earliest work in our collections which includes Anne Dodd’s address alongside her name: the Peacock, without Temple-Bar. r17 AC900.P103.